vedph/cadmus_biblioapi/Readme.md

 This API is independent from Cadmus, but it is designed to integrate with it.
 You can find frontend components for both this independent API and Cadmus in [this repository](https://github.com/vedph/cadmus_biblio_shell).

+The CadmusBiblioDemoApi project is provided to test a Cadmus-based editor consuming the bibliography API.
+So, to play with it you should start both the API projects, and then the [frontend app](https://github.com/vedph/cadmus_biblio_shell).

 ## Overview

 This is an API used to expose a minimalist bibliographic database to Cadmus part editors.